Wilderness Advanced First Aid (40hr) Mountain Rescue November 21-23, Nelson

 Requirements

-Prior to enrolling, please review our Functional Position Description.
+Before enrolling, please review our Functional Position Description.
 The criteria in this policy allow students to self-assess their ability to meet the demands of a WMA International course as well as the demands of a certified wilderness medical provider in the field.
+You must complete the online prework beforehand, so you're ready to actively participate in the hands-on training that follows.

 Evaluation